the-road-to-learn-react/the-road-to-react/manuscript/react-modern/imperative.md

 );
 ~~~~~~~

 This works, but only if one of the reusable components is rendered once.
-For instance, if the App component renders two InputWithLabel components, only the last rendered component receives the auto-focus on its render.
+For example, if the App component renders two InputWithLabel components, only the last rendered component receives the auto-focus on its render.
 However, since we have a reusable React component here, we can pass a dedicated prop and let the developer decide whether its input field should have an autofocus or not:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~